World → South America → Patagonian Andes

 - conversational Spanish almost essential

-- Argentina is less expensive and more welcoming than Chile.
-(Be aware that Chile charges an expensive reciprocal tourist visa fee for some nationalities if you arrive by air.
+- some nations pay an expensive reciprocal tourist visa fee if you arrive by air.
 In 2018 Australians and Mexicans paid that fee.
-Americans did not.)
+Americans did not.

 - access to The Lake District is easy by bus from Santiago, Chile.
 Or, better, from Bariloche, Argentina.

 - the more time you have for your trip, the better, in this part of the world.
 Logistics are time consuming.

-- the trails are busiest Jan to mid-Feb
+- the trails are busiest Jan – Feb

 - the west coast is too WET, even for us.
 Stay inland.